Completely reachable automata: a quadratic decision algorithm and a quadratic upper bound on the reaching threshold: Introduction

 \section{Introduction}

+We consider automata (DFAs) that are finite, deterministic, and have a completely defined transition function.
+Furthermore, initial and final states are irrelevant to our problems.

-The concept of completely reachable automata origins from synchronizing automata.
-A deterministic finite automaton is \emph{synchronizing} if starting from the set of all states, after reading a suitable \emph{reset} word, we can narrow the set of possible states to a singleton.
-On the other hand, an automaton is \emph{completely reachable} if starting from the set of all states, we can reach its every non-empty subset of states.
-Thus, every completely reachable automaton is synchronizing, and the class of completely reachable automata forms a remarkable subclass of (synchronizing) automata.
+The concept of completely reachable automata originates from the theory of synchronizing automata.
+An automaton is \emph{synchronizing} if starting from all states, after reading a suitable word called a \emph{reset} word, we narrow the set of possible states where the automaton can be to a singleton.
+On the other hand, an automaton is \emph{completely reachable} if starting from the set of all states, we can reach every nonempty subset of states.
+In other words, every nonempty subset of states is the image of the action of some word applied to the set of all states.
+Thus, every completely reachable automaton is synchronizing.

-Synchronizing automata are most famous due to the longstanding open problem: the \Cerny conjecture, which states that a synchronizing $n$-state automaton admits a reset word of length at most $(n-1)^2$.
-The currently best upper bound is cubic \cite{Pin1983OnTwoCombinatorialProblems,Shitov2019,Szykula2018ImprovingTheUpperBound}.
+Synchronizing automata are most famous due to one of the most longstanding open problems in automata theory: the \Cerny conjecture from 1969, which states that every synchronizing $n$-state automaton admits a reset word of length at most $(n-1)^2$.
+The currently known best upper bound on the length of the shortest reset words is cubic in $n$ \cite{Pin1983OnTwoCombinatorialProblems,Shitov2019,Szykula2018ImprovingTheUpperBound}: $\sim 0.1654\ n^3 + \O(n^2)$.
+Bounds on this length, known as \emph{reset threshold}, were a topic of extensive studies for the general case and subclasses of automata, as well as the related computational problems.
+Most of the research on the topic of synchronizing automata was collected and comprehensively described in the recent survey \cite{Volkov2022Survey}; we also refer to older ones \cite{KariVolkov2021Survey,Volkov2008Survey}.
+Applications of synchronizing automata include, e.g., testing of reactive systems \cite{Sandberg2005Survey} and synchronization of codes \cite{BFRS21SynchronizingStronglyConnectedPartialDFAs,BPR2010CodesAndAutomata}.